 The Department of Communication Studies invites applications from undergraduate and graduate students (all majors) for its Summer 2020 study tour in Ireland

 Admission is competitive.
-Deadline is October 1, 2017
+Deadline is February 15, 2020

 IN-STATE TUITION for ALL

 - Utilize Financial Aid to fund this 2-week course and apply for K-State and other scholarships (check "Helpful Links" for details)